Aćif Hadžiahmetović: During World War II

 Hadžiahmetović organized ceremonial welcome and an official banquet in Novi Pazar for German occupying forces on 16 April 1941.
 In April 1941 German Nazi forces appointed Hadžiahmetović as mayor of Novi Pazar.
 He established a governing committee in Novi Pazar of 11 members, all Albanians, and also established a Muslim gendarmerie which was pro-Albanian and whose members wore Albanian symbols.
 His administration violently fired previous local government, many of whom were forced to leave the city.
-His governance saw return of feudal relations in the region, which was agreed with Milan Aćimović, head of Commissioner Government on July 19.
+Hadžiahmetović's brother-in-law Ahmet Daca was appointed as County chief.
+Deževa County was given to occupied Serbia, however Hadžiahmetović and his associates sought a de facto inclusion of Deževa County occupied Albania through their strong ties with Tutin.
+His governance saw a return of feudal relations in the region, which was agreed with Milan Aćimović, head of Commissioner Government on July 19.
 He was one of the signatories of the Resolution of Sarajevo Muslims in 1941.
 During that year, his forces began to conduct war crimes against local Serb civilians and started killings of Albanians who were opposed of his rule.
 At the same time, with officers like Shaban Polluzha under his command, who was responsible for bloody killing of 150 Serbian civilians in Ibarski Kolašin in September 1941, he organized the defense of the region against attacks by Chetnik forces that targeted Albanian and Muslim civilians and by the Yugoslav Partisans who led the antifascist liberation movement.
+On October 21, 1941, Hadžiahmetović's troops razed Christian houses in Vojniće and in retaliation, Chetniks razed Muslim houses in the same village.
+On November 4, Chetnik forces attacked Novi Pazar for the first time, which was repelled by end of the day.
+Following their victory in the subsequent battle, the Serbs in the city became victims of violence.
+Between 4 and 15 November, 67 Christians were killed in the city and near-by villages.
+Hadžiahmetović's administration did not officially condone killing of Serbs, however it did nothing about it either.
+Between 5–9 November, Hadžiahmetović's troops burnt down and robbed Christian houses in seven villages and Chetniks followed suit with reprisals to Muslim houses in two villages.
+On November 16, Hadžiahmetović's troops began a counter-offensive towards Raška and easily pushed out Chetnik troops, coming in the vicinity of Raška within a day.
+After the town was captured, tens of Christian villages were robbed and razed by the attacking forces.
+The Chetniks reorganized and on November 17, managed to push back Hadžiahmetović's forces to Novi Pazar.

-The principal goal of Albanian forces was the creation of a Greater Albania that would include Novi Pazar in it.
-As a consequence, efforts were made to Albanize the Bosniak population of Novi Pazar – one of the policies that created the greatest revolt among the local Bosniak population was the prohibition of wearing the Muslim hat, fez.
-Hadžiahmetović used persecution of Serbs in his region of control to buy their property for very cheap prices.
+One of the policies that created the greatest revolt among the local Bosniak population was the prohibition of wearing the Muslim hat, fez.
+Hadžiahmetović used persecution of Serbs in his region of control to buy their property for very cheap prices, with the payments being done in Novi Pazar, where many did not dare to come.
 This was done in the name of an Albanian bank, but also for increasing his personal wealth.
 During a public speech made when the first Albanian military forces penetrated into Novi Pazar in October 1941, Hadžiahmetović warned the public present that they are "Albanian, and not Bosniak", and stated: "Behind us stand three million Albanians, our Pazar is the centre of Albania, and we will create a Greater Albania.".
 At another public speech, Hadžiahmetović is recorded to have said that the population which occupies all lands spanning from Raška (a town in southern Serbia) to the southernmost point of Albania is Albanian.